ramezanifar/vscode_remote_guide/README.md

 ### SSH from VSCode to Linux
 As stated in **Dependencies on Windows**, the *Remote-SSH* extension should be installed in VSCode.
 We can also install the *Remote Development* extension.
-As a result, five extensions are added to the VSCode and one of them is *Remote-SSH*.
+As a result, three extensions are added to the VSCode and one of them is *Remote-SSH*.
 A button is added to the left bottom of the VSCode window that allows us to access the relevent items in the Command Palette:
 ![Extensions](images/ssh_icon.JPG)
 Second, we need to add the path of the SSH to the VSCode.
 - Open the Command Palette (Ctrl+Shift+P)